lldb-tools/vim-lldb/README.md

 Verifying Python Support
 ------------------------

-This plugin leverages the `LLDB` module which requires python support in vim.
-Vim's python version must match `LLDB`'s python interpreter version.
+This plugin leverages the `LLDB` module which requires Python support in Vim.
+Vim's Python version must match `LLDB`'s Python interpreter version exactly.

-To verify Vim's python support, run:
+To verify Vim's Python support, run:

     vim --version | grep python

-The output must contain either `+python` or `+python3`
+The output must contain either `+python` or `+python3` indicating support for Python 2 or Python 3, respectively.
+It is recommended to use Vim compiled with Python 3 as many Vim plugins only support this option.

-The above command displays the major version of vim.
-It is possible that a different minor/patch version is running between `LLDB` and python.
-To verify vim's exact python version, launch vim and run:
+If Vim warns that it is unable to load vim-lldb on launch, there may be mismatched versions of Python running between `LLDB` and Vim's Python interpreter.
+Versions must match exactly.
+To verify Vim's exact Python version, launch Vim and run:

      :pyx << EOF
      import sys
      print(sys.version)
      EOF

-     " verify this output matches lldb's
-     3.7.6 (default, ...)
+     " verify this version matches lldb's output below 3.7.6 (default, ...)

-Verify LLDB's version of python by launching the python interpreter in LLDB:
+Verify LLDB's version of Python by launching the Python interpreter in LLDB:

     $> lldb
     (lldb) script